 That said, it is prohibited to let other individuals use a placard not issued to them.
 Placards are allotted to a single person, and misuse can have major consequences.
 Stiffer penalties are now being imposed across the country, and many states are taking a closer look at monitoring methods for proper use to ensure accessibility to all.

-Superior Van & Mobility, is a proud member of the National Mobility Equipment Dealer Association (NMEDA).
-We are also accredited by NMEDA and a participant in their Quality Assurance Program (QAP).
+Superior Van & Mobility is a proud member of the National Mobility Equipment Dealer Association (NMEDA).
+We are also accredited by NMEDA and a Quality Assurance Program (QAP) participant.
 QAP is a recognition reserved for only the highest-rated mobility dealers with the BEST customer experience in the Nation.
-To learn more about Superior Van & Mobility, or our adaptive solutions for cars, trucks, vans and SUVs, please visit www.SuperiorVan.com today.
+To learn more about Superior Van & Mobility or our adaptive solutions for cars, trucks, vans, and SUVs, please visit SuperiorVan.com today.